So you want to earn your soaring badges?

 Total Task Distance (including the return leg to Boulder): 110.8 km

 So, in the S100 flight computer, set up a task with Start: “GoldHil”, and Finish: “Lookout Mtn”.
-Set the Observation Zone for the Start and Finish as a line or as a half-circle sector.
-(Don’t use full circles for start and finish (or for turn points) because this effectively shortens the distance between points and therefore your flight may end up being too short.)
-Also, make the Start Line and the Finish Line no longer than 1 km in total (i.e. use a radius of 0.5 km).
+Set the Observation Zone for the Start and Finish as a line.
+(Don’t use circles for start and finish (or for turn points) because this effectively shortens the distance between points and therefore your flight may end up being too short.)
+Also, make the Start Line and the Finish Line no longer than 1 km in total (i.e. use a “radius” of 0.5 km).
 (Note: the map charts used in this post show a longer start/finish line so you can better see them in these images.
 In your flight computer, make the line no longer than 1 km!
 This isn’t necessary for the Silver Badge but once you get to Diamond Goal your flight will not qualify if you don’t pick a 1km start line.)
 You should also enter your name as the pilot and make sure that you use correct settings for everything else such as pilot weight, ballast, bugs, etc. While this isn’t critical for getting your badge, the computer will give you wrong finish altitude and speed to fly information if you set these things wrong (remember for all electronic gadgets: garbage in – garbage out).